rubengeertsema/wishlist-meetup/README.md

 tests).
 Call the script: `e2e-headless`.Test if it works by running the script.

 ### 10) Build prod package
 Part of the pipeline will be building a production package of the frontend application.
-Do so by running the npm scipt `npm run prod`.
+Do so by running the npm script `npm run prod`.
 If all went well you should see a folder named [dist](./frontend/dist).

 ### 11) Build docker image